Airfoil Aerodynamics Tutorial - NACA Airfoil

-This tutorial serves as a basic CFD case for external aerodynamics
+This tutorial serves as a foundational CFD test case for external aerodynamics

 An airfoil profile NACA is a type of airfoil shape that was developed by the National Advisory Committee for Aeronautics (NACA), a precursor of NASA, in the 1920s and 1930s.
 NACA airfoils are characterized by a series of digits that describe their geometric properties, such as camber, thickness, and position of maximum camber.
 NACA airfoils are widely used in various aircraft designs, such as wings, propellers, and turbines.